 GPT-5.1 relies on a massive raw window (196k tokens) but often gets "lost in the middle."
 Claude 4.5 introduces a more persistent "Deep Memory" within the Projects feature.

-- How it works: You don't just upload a PDF; you build a "knowledge base."
+- How it works: You don't just upload a PDF.
+You build a knowledge base.
 Claude 4.5 essentially fine-tunes itself temporarily on your project files.

 OpenAI wins on pure math and logic puzzles (thanks to that new "Thinking" mode), but Anthropic is winning on SWE-bench Verified (real-world software engineering).